songz/cordova-plugin-opentok/README.md

 Weave video chat into your web (and now mobile!) application.

 ## Step 1.
 Install and create a PhoneGap app
-** Make sure You have PhoneGap 2.0 Installed ** If you haven't, check out PhoneGap's [Getting Started](http://docs.phonegap.com/en/2.0.0/guide_getting-started_ios_index.md.html#Getting%20Started%20with%20iOS) Page.
+**Make sure You have PhoneGap 2.0 Installed** If you haven't, check out PhoneGap's [Getting Started](http://docs.phonegap.com/en/2.0.0/guide_getting-started_ios_index.md.html#Getting%20Started%20with%20iOS) Page.

 1. Create a PhoneGap app by going to your PhoneGap's Bin folder, and type into Terminal:
 `./create <project_folder_path> <bundle_id> <project_name>`
+*Example:*
-*Example: * `./create ~/Development/OpenTokApp me.songz.OpenTokApp OpenTokApp`
+`./create ~/Development/OpenTokApp me.songz.OpenTokApp OpenTokApp`

 2. Go to ~/Development/OpenTokApp directory that you just created, and launch `*.xcodeproj` file in the folder

 ## Step 2.
 Add the OpenTok iOS SDK to your project
-The easiest way is to do this: take a working OpenTok app and clone OpenTok Framework and all the dependencies to your project.
+The easiest way is to do this: take a working OpenTok app and copy the OpenTok Framework and all the dependencies to your project.
 Here's how to do that.

 1. Clone from <https://github.com/opentok/OpenTok-iOS-Hello-World.git> and open the Hello-World xcode project.
 Be sure to git clone with --recursive to grab the required OpenTok iOS SDK submodule!
 `git clone --recursive https://github.com/opentok/OpenTok-iOS-Hello-World.git`

-2. In XCode, drag the Opentok.framework and all dependencies from the Hello-World project into your project's *Frameworks* folder.
+2. In XCode, drag the OpenTok.framework from Hello-World project into your project's *Frameworks* folder.
+Select *Copy Items into destination group's folder* so you don't depend on the Hello-World project.

+3. In XCode, drag the frameworks that OpenTok needs to run that are not currently in your project.
+Since these are iOS frameworks, you already have the in your system.
 Make sure **Copy items into destination group's folder** is *not* selected
 ![framework](http://songz.github.com/phonegap-plugin-opentok/images/frameworks.png)

-3. Click on your project in the XCode project manager and select **Build Settings**.
+4. Click on your project in the XCode project manager and select **Build Settings**.

 > Make sure **Standard (armv7)** is selected for **Architectures**.
 > Make sure **armv7** is the *only* option selected for **Valid Architectures**.
->> (Sometimes XCode doesn't update immediately.
-Click outside on the white box and your change will appear.)

 ![architecture](http://songz.github.com/phonegap-plugin-opentok/images/arch.png)